Negative Sampling in Recommendation: A Survey and Future Directions: Conclusion and Future Direction

 \cite{bauer2023exploring} is a systematic literature review on the processes surrounding the evaluation of recommendation algorithms, which demonstrates that the predominant evaluation in recommendation algorithms is offline evaluation and that online evaluations are primarily used in combination with offline evaluation.
 Existing related research has explored the evaluation setting in RS from various perspectives.
 Precisely, \cite{krichene2020sampled} first explores the implications of sampling during recommender evaluation and discovers the bias in evaluation between random sampling and full item coverage.
 To alleviate this issue and improve the quality of the sampled metrics, a point-wise correction to the sampled metric is proposed by minimizing different criteria (e.g., bias and mean squared error). \cite{A52} trains four recommenders on five widely known datasets with three evaluation strategies, including full item coverage, popularity-based sampling, and random sampling.
 It also verifies that the evaluation results obtained from popularity-based sampling do not equal the full item coverage, which is similar to random sampling. \cite{pellegrini2022don} investigates the correlation between optimizing popularity-sampled metrics and estimating point-wise mutual information (PMI) and proposes two PMI fitting techniques to improve popularity-sampled metrics for recommenders.
 How to precisely evaluate the recommendation algorithms with less computational complexity need to be given more attention for the future research.

 \begin{acks} This work is supported in part by the TaiShan Scholars Program (Grant no. tsqn202211289), the Shandong Province Excellent Young Scientists Fund Program (Overseas) (Grant no. 2022HWYQ-048), the Oversea Innovation Team Project of the "20 Regulations for New Universities" funding program of Jinan (Grant no. 2021GXRC073) and the Young Elite Scientists Sponsorship Program by CAST (2023QNRC001).
-ChatGPT and Grammarly were utilized to improve grammar and correct spelling.

 \end{acks}